Picking a location with React Native

 Do you let them drag a map marker?
-Needs precision and causes fumbling.
+It needs precision and causes fumbling.

 Do they search for their building with autocomplete?
 Not all buildings are on Google Places.

-The most common solution to this problem is, you put a marker in the middle of the map, and the user moves the map around it.
-It’s smooth, easy, and requires very little effort.
+The most common solution to this problem is putting a marker in the middle of the map, and the user moves the map around it.
+It's smooth, easy, and requires minimal effort.

-How do you achieve that with React Native and React Native Maps, though, is what we’re building today.
+How do you achieve that with React Native and React Native Maps?
+This is what we're building today.

-onRegionChangeevent on the MapView component.
-It will try to update your state with each movement, rerendering several times per second, making it a laggy mess.
-That’s not what we want.
+MapViewcomponent.
+It will update your state with each movement, rerendering several times per second, making it a laggy mess.
+That's not what we want.

 onRegionChangeComplete.
 Sure, it fires only after the user has done panning around on the map, but that's also not ideal.
 The marker won't move until after the user stops.

-Use a fake marker, positioned in the center of the map.
+Use a fake marker positioned at the center of the map.
 The user moves the map around it.

 Check out the GitHub repo.

-- You will need to adjust the margins on your fake marker, depending on the size and style of your image.
+You will need to adjust the margins on your fake marker, depending on your image's size and style.
 Tweak them until they are accurate.